impressto/arcana/README.md

 4. **Export**: Download your completed document as a markdown file
 5. **Resume**: Return later to continue where you left off

+## 📁 Memory Documentation

+The `memory/` folder contains actual project memory documents that serve dual purposes:

+- **📖 Project Documentation**: Real decisions, lessons learned, and team knowledge about building Arcana
+- **🎯 Working Examples**: Demonstrates proper memory document structure and content

+You can import these documents into Arcana to test functionality or see real-world examples of how memory documents should be structured.

 ## 🏗️ Project Structure

 ```